Rice Pilaf

 - If you make a pilaf, lightly toast the rice in oil before you add water.
 The little oil that coats the rice will contribute to flaky rice that keeps them separate from each other.

 - Use the right ratio of rice to water.
-In the case of soaked long-grain rice such as this basmati, 1 cup rice works best with 1 ½ cup water.
-If not soaked, use 2 cups water for every 1 cup long grain rice (see FAQ below).
-And, if you don't know how much water to use, read the package instruction as most rice manufacturers will give you a guide for their product.
+For soaked long-grain rice, such as this basmati, 1 cup rice works best with 1 ½ cups of water.
+If not soaked, use 2 cups of water for every 1 cup long grain rice (see FAQ below).
+And, if you don’t know how much water to use, read the package instructions, as most rice manufacturers will give you a guide for their product.

 - Also, if you use vegetables in the rice, add ¼ cup more water for every 1 cup of veggies.
-However, if you use frozen veggies do not add more water as frozen veggies tend to have excess moisture in them.
+However, if you use frozen veggies, do not add more water as frozen veggies tend to have excess moisture.

 - Then, cover the pot and reduce the heat to an absolute simmer (low).